ferido26/Ferido-Cybersecurity/README.md

 ## 🎯 Goals
 - Build strong hands-on expertise in VAPT
-- Contribute to real-world security projects
+- Contribute to real-world security projects.
 - Secure a role as a Security Consultant

 ---